itswebny/universal-navigation/faqs.md

 >
 > The design is finalized, but any major user experience or functional issues will be addressed before launch.
 If there are unresolved issues that would impact the user experience on a website, fall back to the simplified static version.
 After launch, issues and enhancement suggestions will be tracked and reviewed and the universal navigation will be iteratively improved.

-### When will the embed code be finalized?
-> The current plan is to have a __two day BETA comment period__ with finalization happening ASAP so that teams have sufficient lead time to implement.

 ### Will the Policy be updated?
 > Yes.
 After the BETA feedback.